lsandig/Kirstine.jl/docs/src/getting-started.md

-In order to see whether `s1` actually is the solution, we can visually verify the equivalence theorem: the Gateaux derivatives at `s1` into each direction from (a grid on) the design space should be non-positive.
+In order to see whether `s1` actually is the solution, we can visually verify the equivalence theorem: the Gateaux derivatives at `s1` into each direction from (a grid on) the design interval should be non-positive.

 ```@example main